 District mandated topics for spiral review can be helpful, but there needs to be some wiggle room.
 The goal of a spiral review is to help students master skills.
 Therefore, as we collect data, it should become more clear where our students are struggling and what skills need more practice.

-3. You haven't made your spiral review quick & predictable.
+Problem 3: You haven't built a structure that makes your spiral review predictable.

 Spiraled instruction is when skills or units are broken up and taught across several different points in the year.
 The students are being introduced to new components of the concept during each of these times.